home-assistant/home-assistant.io/source/_integrations/automatic.markdown

 {% endconfiguration %}
 <div class='note'>

-The device name must be the name given by Automatic -ahem- *automatically*.
+The device name must be the name given by Automatic automatically.
 This is typically the model year, make and model.
-This is *not* the nickname you have give the vehicle in the `vehicles` section of the app's settings.
+This is *not* the nickname you have to give the vehicle in the `vehicles` section of the app's settings.

 </div>